behu-kea/ITA23-2-sem/CS101/05-interfaces-abstract.md

 Act as an experienced lecturer with many years of experience in creating fun and easy to understand exercises for students

 Create a fun, easy to understand and interesting exercise for students.
-The exercise should learn the students how to use a java interface.
-The setting for the exercise should be the SKRIV_UNIVERS_HER

-**Prompt eksempel:**

-Act as an experienced lecturer with many years of experience in creating fun and easy to understand exercises for students

-Create a fun, easy to understand and interesting exercise for students.
-The exercise should learn the students how to use a java interface.
-The setting for the exercise should be the Simpsons universe
+The exercise should learn the students how to use a kotlin interface.

+The exercise should fit the students interests.
+Here are the student interests: COMMA_SEPERATED_INTERESTS